jensbambauer/seriale/site/content/program.md

                       hosts:
                         - name: Celina Schmitt
                         - name: Oihane Aramendia
-                      details: "The Business Meetings offer individual filmmakers, various companies, and institutions from the media industry the opportunity to meet potential business partners and expand their network in a one-on-one meeting format.
-Each participating company and institution receives a personal QR code for scheduling appointments, which can be booked either through our website or during the framework program events.
-This festival event brings together a variety of international, regional, and nationwide players from different sectors of the industry.<br/>  Participating companies and institutions may bring roll-ups, posters, and flyers to present themselves in the best possible way.
-These materials can be brought on June 1st between 5-6pm after registration by e-mail to pro@die-seriale.de."
+                      details: "The Business Meetings offer individual filmmakers, various companies, and institutions from the media industry the opportunity to meet potential business partners and expand their network in a one-on-one meeting format.<br/>The registration is exclusively intended for exhibitors who wish to have a booth at our event.
+Visitors are exempt from registration and do not need to sign up in advance to attend the event.
+Attendance is free of charge and spontaneous meetings might be possible on demand, but we recommend booking timeslots beforehand.
+During the festival, visitors have the opportunity to sign up for conversation-timeslots with exhibitors on lists provided and laid out through the whole framework program of the festival.<br/>Participating companies and institutions may bring roll-ups, posters, and flyers to present themselves in the best possible way.
+These materials can be brought on June 1st between 5-6pm after registration by e-mail to pro@die-seriale.de"
                       external:
                         - link: https://seriale2.vercel.app/business-meeting-register
                           name: register